 HEU-fueled U.S. and Russian research reactors.
 These points include but are not limited to the following:

-Collaboration between the United States and Russia on conversion of research reactors has been and is likely to continue to be valuable.
-Several participants noted that collaborative U.S.-Russian work on fuel development has provided opportunities to advance conversion of both countries and rsquo; reactors.
+• Collaboration between the United States and Russia on conversion of research reactors has been and is likely to continue to be valuable.
+Several participants noted that collaborative U.S.-Russian work on fuel development has provided opportunities to advance conversion of both countries’ reactors.
 Additionally, the United States has already confronted regulatory challenges associated with conversion.
 This experience could be useful to Russia.

 • Some facilities may not be easily convertible to LEU fuel, including fast spectrum reactors, fast critical assemblies, reactors with small core volumes, and reactors with high specific power per unit volume of active core.
 The feasibility of conversion depends to some extent on policy choices by host nation governments.
 Several workshop participants suggested that one way of minimizing the use of HEU for essential or unique missions would be to create major international nuclear centers to house these reactors and to ensure that those facilities have strong security and safeguards protections.